HISTORY

 Renovations April 2022

-In April 2022 The Plant People undertook a terrific upgrade and refresh of the Church grounds, with funding by Angela Laurenson.
+In April 2022 The Plant People undertook a terrific upgrade and refresh of the Church grounds, with funding contributed provided by Angela Laurenson.

 Works included a new temporary walkway fence erected on the Scott Road southern boundary (replacing the temporary AT orange net fencing), removal of the old post and wire fence on the eastern boundary, waterblasting of fences, fence painting, new aggregate and shell pathway and a new garden bed and irrigation system installed around the building, park seats installed on concrete bases, front gate bollard, weeding and spraying of graveplots, new shell on gravebeds, a garden shed and Church sign erected.